 With one of the largest and most diverse trail systems in the United States, Stowe ranks as one of the top cross-country ski destinations on the east coast, including over 3,000 acres of conserved land.
 Stowe offers more than 120 kilometers of groomed ski trails, and more than 100 kilometers of backcountry skiing.
 Stowe has trails for every ability–from perfectly groomed tracks to smooth wide skating lanes to fine, untracked back-country skiing.
 This cross-country treasure surrounds Stowe’s historic Village, which features a variety of restaurants and unique shops.

-Stowe is home to several Nordic skiing events, including the historic Stowe Derby, now in its 75th year.
+Stowe is home to several Nordic skiing events, including the historic Stowe Derby.

 Where to Cross-Country Ski in Stowe